pbrune1973/qwics/README.md

 3. The Java sources of the QWICS JDBC driver and the demo Java EE Web App are provided as Eclipse IDE projects in the subdirectory workspace.
 Please import the projects in your own workspace (using menu items "Import... --> Existing projects into workspace").
 Please see http://www.eclipse.org for further information on Eclipse.

-4. Download a Java EE-compliant application server and (e.g. JBoss WildFly, see http://wildfly.org) and deploy the JDBC driver with a XA datasource and the Web appliaction there.
+4. Download a Java EE-compliant application server and (e.g. JBoss WildFly, see http://wildfly.org) and deploy the JDBC driver with a XA datasource and the Web application there.

 USING QWICS